felix-gore/custom_gpts/knowledge/core/guide_core_002_alm-master_sts.md

   - Cpt: Max-File-Size-MB.
 Def: The maximum size per individual file.
   - Cpt: Max-Total-Size-MB.
 Def: The combined size limit for all files.
 - Cpt: Native-Knowledge-Integration.
 Def: Availability of native integrations with external services for dynamic knowledge retrieval (e.g., Google Drive, Notion).
+- Cpt: Instruction-via-KB-File.
+Def: The platform's capability to reliably and consistently follow a bootloader instruction to treat an attached file as its primary source code.
+(Yes/No/Unstable).
 - Cpt: Native-Tools
   - Cpt: Web-Search.
 Def: Availability and type of built-in web browsing.
   - Cpt: Image-Generation.
 Def: Availability and model used for image generation.